hackerloum/AI-assignment-helper/POWERPOINT_QUICK_START.md

 ## Prerequisites

-1. OpenAI API account with credits
+1. Gemini API key (same as used for other AI features)
 2. PowerPoint Generator API account (optional for .pptx file generation)

 ## Setup Steps